juniorbird/documentation/README.md

 I love a process, and sometimes this leads to the conclusion that I don’t care so much about creativity.
 In my experience, a good process makes it easier for people to spend their energies in the most creative and interesting ways.

 If it seems like I don’t hear you sometimes, I’m not ignoring you.
-I just don’t hear perfectly, especially with any background noise!
-Just come closer or, if needed, switch to chat.
+I have an auditory processing disorcer, which means that I cannot always process the sound of people talking to me, especially with loud background noise.
+Just come closer (in a very loud place, I'll even try to read your lips), or, if needed, switch to chat.

 I tend to use terms like “I expect so” or “it would surprise me if…” rather than “yes” or “no.” I only say “yes” or “no” when I mean “absolutely yes” or “absolutely no.” I see the world as a distribution of outcomes, and won’t say “yes” or “no” unless we’re far enough out on the tails of those possible outcomes; otherwise, I’ll say something that’s within my level of confidence.
 If you want to pin me down to a “yes” or “no”, just ask; I’m fully capable of giving you that answer.